miragekamran/weather-app-assignment/README.md

 ## Overview

-The Weather App is a simple web application that provides users with current weather details and forecasts for a specific location.
+The Weather App is a simple web application that provides users with current weather details and forecasts for a specific location (San Francisco).
 It retrieves weather data from the Open Meteo API and displays it in a user-friendly manner.

 ## Features

 - **Current Temperature**: Displays the current temperature in Fahrenheit.
 - **Maximum and Minimum Temperature**: Shows the maximum and minimum temperatures for the next three days.
 - **Sunrise and Sunset Times**: Provides sunrise and sunset times for the next three days.
-- **Navigation**: Allows users to switch between the main page and the details page.
+- **Navigation**: Allows users to switch between the current weather page and the forcast page.

 ## Usage

-1. **Main Page**: Upon opening the application (`index.html`), users are presented with the current temperature, maximum and minimum temperatures, sunrise and sunset times.
+1. **Main Page**: Upon opening the application (`index.html`), users are presented with the current temperature, current date, current time, current showers, and current rain.
-2. **Details Page**: Users can click on the "View Details" button to navigate to the details page (`details.html`), where they can view maximum and minimum temperatures, sunrise and sunset times for the next three days.
+2. **Three Day Forcast**: Users can click on the "Three Day Forcast" button to navigate to the details page (`details.html`), where they can view maximum and minimum temperatures, sunrise and sunset times for the next three days.
-3. **Back to Main Page**: Users can return to the main page by clicking the "Back to Main Page" button on the details page.
+3. **Back to Current Weather**: Users can return to the current weather page by clicking the "Back to Current Weather" button on the details page.

 ## Installation